coder/docs/workspaces/editors.md

 USER coder
 ```

 ## JupyterLab

 JupyterLab is the next-generation web-based IDE for data science and Python
 using documents called Notebooks.

-Some data scientists and developers prefer the newer JupyterLab IDE interface
-over Jupyter Notebook.

 ![JupyterLab](../assets/workspaces/jupyterlab-opened.png)

-There are three ways to install and access JupyterLab in Coder.
+There are three methods to install and access JupyterLab in Coder.
+All require

-For starters, JupyterLab via `pip3 install jupyterlab` must be installed in the
+JupyterLab to be installed in the Dockerfile via `pip3 install jupyterlab`.
-Dockerfile.

-The first way renames the `jupyter` binary and copies a new `jupyter` that
+The first method renames the `jupyter` binary and copies a new `jupyter` that
 adjusts the arguments passed to the `jupyter` binary to tell Coder to launch
-JupyterLab and not Notebook.
+JupyterLab instead of Notebook.

 ```Dockerfile
 FROM codercom/enterprise-base:ubuntu